jannehietamaki/mungbean/README.md

 * More code examples can be found [here](http://github.com/jannehietamaki/mungbean/blob/master/mungbean-java/src/test/java/mungbean/MongoIntegrationTest.java)

 #### Missing features

 * GridFS, cursors
-* Failover/replica pairs support is implemented but not yet ready for use
+* Failover/replica pairs support is implemented but not quite yet ready for real use.

 ### Clojure